JetBrains/kotlin-multiplatform-dev-docs/topics/kotlin-multiplatform-roadmap.md

     while enhancing the user experience through Compose Multiplatform previews.
 * **Documentation**.
 Provide users with all the resources needed to learn and use Compose Multiplatform in a single place.
 * **Compose Multiplatform for web**.
 Reach feature parity with other supported platforms.

+### Any plans regarding Compose HTML?

+While continuing to maintain the Compose HTML library by fixing bugs, we are also exploring use cases for it among existing users so that we can formulate plans for its future development.

 ## Tooling